OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 There are four main algorithms that should be considered for hashing passwords in modern applications.
 All of these algorithms support an iteration count of [work factor](#work-factors), which should be adjusted based on the system they are being used with.

 - [Argon2](https://github.com/P-H-C/phc-winner-argon2) is the winner of the 2015 [Password Hashing Competition](https://password-hashing.net), and should be used as the first choice when it is available.
+Although newer, it is supported with [most languages](https://github.com/P-H-C/phc-winner-argon2#bindings).
 It has strong resistance to both GPU and ASIC based attacks.
 - [Scrypt](https://en.wikipedia.org/wiki/Scrypt) is designed to resist GPU based attacks, but is less widely supported.
 - [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) is recommended by [NIST](https://pages.nist.gov/800-63-3/sp800-63b.html#memsecretver), and should be used when FIPS compliance is required.
 - [Bcrypt](https://en.wikipedia.org/wiki/Bcrypt) is the oldest of the algorithms, and is more susceptible to GPU based attacks.
 However, due to its age it is widely supported across most languages.